-homeowners often file for bankruptcy to delay mortgage lenders from foreclosing on their homes.
-Second, although mortgage debt is not discharged in bankruptcy, homeowners may file because having their consumer debt discharged makes it easier for them to meet their mortgage obligations.
-Finally, debtors may file for bankruptcy if their mortgage lender has foreclosed and the house has been sold for less than the amount owed.
-In this situation, debtors in some states are liable for the difference, but the debt can be discharged in bankruptcy.
-For more discussion of these interactions between mortgage debt and consumer debt, see Berkowitz and Hynes (1999) and Lin and White (2001).
+Finally, mortgage debt has also grown rapidly since 1980, although the growth rate of mortgage debt is well below the growth rate of revolving debt.
+The increase in mortgage debt and the increase in bankruptcy filings are related in several ways: first, homeowners often file for bankruptcy in order to delay mortgage lenders from foreclosing on their homes.
+Second, although mortgage debt is not discharged in bankruptcy, homeowners may file because having their consumer debt discharged makes it easier for them to pay their mortgages.
+Finally, debtors may file for bankruptcy if lenders have foreclosed, but the house sells for less than the mortgage.
+In this situation, debtors may be liable for the difference, but the liability can be discharged in bankruptcy.7

-Overall, the increase in credit card and possibly mortgage debt levels since 1980 provides the most convincing explanation for the increase in bankruptcy filings in the United States.
-But adverse events and debt levels interact with each other in explaining the increase in bankruptcy filings because, as debt levels increase, any particular adverse event is more likely to trigger financial distress and bankruptcy.
+Overall, the increase in credit card debt and possibly mortgage debt since 1980 provides the most convincing explanation for the increase in bankruptcy filings in the